Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-qs.md

 1. In VS Code, open the **View** menu and click **Command Palette**.
 Enter **Workspaces: Add Folder to Workspace**.
 2. Select your `jaffle_shop` folder.
-3. If you skip this step, the [dbt language server](https://docs.getdbt.com/blog/dbt-fusion-engine-components#the-dbt-vs-code-extension-and-language-server) (LSP) will not run.
+        If you don't add the root folder of the dbt project to the workspace, the [dbt language server](https://docs.getdbt.com/blog/dbt-fusion-engine-components#the-dbt-vs-code-extension-and-language-server) (LSP) will not run.
 The LSP enables features like autocomplete, hover info, and inline error highlights.
 4. Open a model file to see the definition for the `orders` model.
 This is the model we'll use in all of the examples below.
     ```bash
         models/marts/orders.sql